 Daenerys Targaryen: Are you trying to present your own statements as ancient wisdom?

 Tyrion Lannister: I would never do that... to you.

-A great way to lend gravitas to his argument, or simply to sound smart, is for a character to spout an aphorism.
-But sometimes nothing anyone famous said will do, so he just makes something up on the spot, or rehash something he previously said.
+A great way for a gritty hero to lend gravitas to their argument, or sound like they are, is to spout an aphorism.
+But sometimes nothing anyone famous said will do, so they just make something up on the spot or rehash something they themself have previously said.

-Often his interlocutor will tentatively attribute the quote to one author or another, and he'll admit, deadpan-style, that the aphorism is really his.
+Often their interlocutor will tentatively attribute the quote to one author or another, and they'll admit, deadpan-style, that the aphorism is really their own.

 - Big Trouble in Little China: Jack Burton would constantly begin his words of wisdom with "Remember what old Jack Burton says at a time like this...".
 This is trope is invoked in the climax when he faces down the Big Bad and does this, only to have the villains ask, "Who?".
 Jack then growls, "Jack Burton... me!".

 - Dead Poets Society:

 McAllister: Show me the heart unfettered by foolish dreams and I'll show you a happy man.Keating: But only in their dreams can men be truly free.
 'Twas always thus, and always thus will be.McAllister: Tennyson?Keating: No, Keating.